-Navigate our drop-down lists to find answers and solutions to your questions within our police frequently asked questions webpage.
+Navigate the list below to find answers and solutions to your questions.

 Enter your search term below to quickly find items.

 Every person desiring to engage in any transient retail business, soliciting or peddling in North Londonderry Township shall first file an application with the North Londonderry Township Police Department.
-Applications will be accepted Monday through Friday during normal business hours.
+Applications are accepted Monday through Friday during normal business hours.
 Applicants must be present with a valid Photo I.D.
-All soliciting permit application fees will be collected upon approval; $25.00 per day or $50.00 per year.
+Application fees will be collected upon approval; $25.00 per day or $50.00 per year.
 There will be no pro-ration for applications.
 If you have an established business presence within North Londonderry Township, you are exempt from obtaining a permit.

 Township Ordinance states: No person shall allow any dog confined on that person’s premises to make any loud or harsh noise or disturbance which will interfere with or deprive the peace, quite, rest or sleep of any person within the neighborhood.

 Township Ordinance states: It shall be the duty of the owner, custodian or keeper of any dog, while traveling on the streets, alleys, or public grounds in the Township of North Londonderry, to have the dog on a leash at all times and to prevent the dog from entering upon the property of any person or persons in the Township of North Londonderry without the property owner’s consent.